XD-Ooi/-1/README.md

 # List of Repositories

-**Malaysian Climate Observatory**
+**MY Climate Observatory** :seedling:

-Description: Working on gathering climate-related data in Malaysia.
+* Description: Working on gathering climate-related data in Malaysia.

-Status: Active and Looking for Collaborators
+* Status: Active and Looking for Collaborators

 **Introduction to Computing Assignments**

-Description: A repository that stores my assignments for my *Introduction to Computing* course.
+* Description: A repository that stores my assignments for my *Introduction to Computing* course.

-Status: Inactive
+* Status: Inactive